California Psalms

 void of feeling void of heart incessant and untiring

-trembling glistening and scaling.
+trembling glistening and crumbling.

 14 Living.